🆕 Are hidden website trackers putting your brand at risk? Find out now! 🔎

 Ensuring cookie compliance

-To achieve cookie compliance, make sure your brand or business is up-to-date in two essential areas:
+In other words, to achieve cookie compliance, make sure your brand or business is up-to-date in two essential areas:

 1. Update your data privacy policy.
 A data privacy policy, also known as a privacy notice or statement, is a document a company provides that explains how it collects, uses, stores, shares, and protects its customers', users', and employees' personal data.
 But for a data privacy policy to be effective, it must be transparent, easily accessible, and clearly state the types of cookies used, the data they collect, and how that data is processed and shared.
 Moreover, a strong policy gives users control over their data, including options to opt out of certain data collection practices or delete their data entirely.